RenderKit/embree/doc/src/api/rtcGetGeometryUserData.md

 previously set with `rtcSetGeometryUserData`.
 When `rtcSetGeometryUserData` was not called yet, `NULL` is returned.

+This function is supposed to be used during rendering, but only supported on the CPU and in SYCL on the GPU.

 #### EXIT STATUS

 On failure an error code is set that can be queried using